Sesame allergy: Regulation of labeling

 In response to the risk that certain foods pose to those with food allergies, some countries have responded by instituting labeling laws that require food products to clearly inform consumers if their products contain major allergens or if byproducts of major allergens are among the ingredients intentionally added to foods.
 Laws and regulations passed in the United States and by the European Union recommend labeling but do not mandate declaration of the presence of trace amounts in the final product as a consequence of unintentional cross-contamination.

 Ingredients intentionally added (U.S.)

 FALCPA became effective 1 January 2006, requiring companies selling foods in the United States to disclose on labels whether a packaged food product contains any of these eight major food allergens, added intentionally: cow's milk, peanuts, eggs, shellfish, fish, tree nuts, soy and wheat.
-In November 2020, the US Food and Drug Administration issued draft guidance recommending that food manufacturers add sesame-containing foods to labels, making sesame the ninth required allergy label requirement.
-The "FASTER Act" was passed in April 2021, stipulating that labeling be mandatory, to be in effect 1 January 2023, making it the ninth required food ingredient label in the US.
+In November 2020, the US Food and Drug Administration issued draft guidance recommending that food manufacturers add sesame-containing foods to labels, which would make sesame the ninth required allergy label requirement.

+The "FASTER Act", stipulating that sesame labeling become mandatory, came into effect on 1 January 2023, making sesame the ninth required food ingredient label in the US.
+However, in response to this new law, national baked goods suppliers began adding sesame to their bread products that did not previously contain sesame so that they would not need to take any steps to prevent cross-contamination.
+In response to consumer outcry, restaurants such as Chick-Fil-A, Wendy's, and Olive Garden blamed their suppliers for the recipe change, stating "Chick-Fil-A sources bread from multiple suppliers.
+There are no national sesame-free bread suppliers that can consistently supply Chick-Fil-A's bread volumes" and "With this industry wide change, our bread suppliers are unable to prevent cross-contact of sesame due to shared production lines and have therefore reformulated to add a small amount of sesame flour to our white bun and multi-grain brioche bun"; some Wendy's suppliers "have elected to add sesame flour to our premium and value buns as well as our Homestyle French Toast Sticks"; and "Following the FDA's declaration of sesame as a major allergen, Olive Garden suppliers have added a minimal amount of sesame flour (less than 2%) to our breadsticks due to the potential for cross-contamination at the bakery", respectively.
+In October of 2023, Olive Garden announced it was switching suppliers and reinstating sesame-free breadsticks, stating "It was always our intent to identify alternative sources to ensure our breadsticks did not contain sesame flour."